aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-images/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to PNG, BMP, TIFF, JPEG and GIF Images conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to import and export images and Word files as well as to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+# Why to Convert WORDML to Images

+Converting WORDML to images is a common requirement for many applications.
+It is used to display documents in a web page, to create thumbnails of documents, to create a preview of documents, to create a snapshot of documents, to create a PDF document from a Word document, and many other purposes.

+# How Aspose.Total Helps for WORDML to Images Conversion

-We use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) Package to add the WORDML to JPG, PNG, GIF, BMP and TIFF Images conversion feature.
-For just conversion it's just two lines of code.
-Load the WORDML file and call the save method with appropriate image path along with SaveFormat of relevant format.
-But in case if there is need to set extra information like setting horizental and vertical resolution, scale, pixel format, brightness and more, then there is [ImageSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/) class to be used for all these.
-Using [ImageSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/imagesaveoptions/) one can easily renders a specific WORDML page into an image with transparent or colored background, specify a resolution while rendering, configure compression and more.
-Depending on the requirement, one can use as of his requirement, Here is another way for [Word To Image](https://products.aspose.com/words/python-net/conversion/word-to-image/) conversion.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It includes Aspose.Words for Python via .NET API that is used to add the WORDML to JPG, PNG, GIF, BMP and TIFF Images conversion feature.
+It is a simple process that requires just two lines of code.
+The first line is to load the WORDML file and the second line is to call the save method with appropriate image path along with SaveFormat of relevant format.

+In case if there is need to set extra information like setting horizental and vertical resolution, scale, pixel format, brightness and more, then there is ImageSaveOptions class to be used for all these.
+Using ImageSaveOptions one can easily renders a specific WORDML page into an image with transparent or colored background, specify a resolution while rendering, configure compression and more.
+Depending on the requirement, one can use as of his requirement.

+Moreover, there is another way for Word To Image conversion.
+It is a simple process that requires just two lines of code.
+The first line is to load the WORDML file and the second line is to call the save method with appropriate image path along with SaveFormat of relevant format.

+In conclusion, Aspose.Total for Python via .NET is a great tool for converting WORDML to images.
+It is a full package of various APIs dealing different formats and provides a simple and efficient way to convert WORDML to images.
+It also provides the flexibility to set extra information like setting horizental and vertical resolution, scale, pixel format, brightness and more.

 {{% /blocks/products/pf/feature-page-summary %}}